RoboJackets/software-training-old/setup_instructons/isaac_ros_WSL.md

     ```wsl -l -o``` equivilant to (```wsl --list --online```)

-2. Update wsl
+1. Update wsl

     ```bash
     wsl --update
     ```

-3. run following command to isntall Ubuntu-22.04 (alternatively you can install this on the Microsoft Store)
+1. run following command to install Ubuntu-22.04 (alternatively you can install this on the Microsoft Store)

     ```wsl --install -d Ubuntu-22.04```